 Cuckoo Song by Cosmo Sheldrake (London based nature inspired composer)

-The Ocean Symposium 2022 is a multi- stakeholder event taking place in Sussex, with a local and a global approach.
-The theme this year is "Empowering Communities for Ocean Action".
-It will include an exciting Marine Exhibition with different interactive stands.
-This event will provide updates of different marine projects across Sussex and Internationally.
-Attendees to this event will be able to interact directly with the Speakers during the Q&A sessions.
-The event will showcase exciting new Sussex underwater marine biodiversity, as well as unique international Ocean short films.
+The Ocean Symposium 2022 was a multi- stakeholder event that took place in Sussex, with a local and a global approach.
+The theme this year was "Empowering Communities for Ocean Action".
+It included an exciting Marine Exhibition with different interactive stands.
+This event provided updates of different marine projects across Sussex and Internationally.
+Attendees to this event were be able to interact directly with the Speakers during the Q&A sessions.
+The event showcased exciting new Sussex underwater marine biodiversity, as well as unique international Ocean short films.